John Manship: Landholdings

-On the death of his father in 1749 he inherited the manor of Biggin and Tamworth in the parish of Mitcham and on the death of his mother in 1788 he inherited the manor of Field Place in Compton.
+On the death of his father in 1749, Manship inherited the manor of Biggin and Tamworth in the parish of Mitcham and on the death of his mother in 1788 he inherited the manor of Field Place in Compton.
 In 1804 he sold Biggin and Tamworth to James Moore, who used it to grow plants for his cosmetics business.
 Field Place he sold shortly after 1808 to George Smallpeice.

 Death

-He was buried with his father and mother in the family vault at the church of St Mary in Stoke Newington on 3 December 1816 and his holograph will with several codicils was proved on 18 November 1817.
+He was buried with his father and mother in the family vault at the church of St Mary in Stoke Newington on 3 December 1816.
+His holograph will with several codicils was proved on 18 November 1817.

 Family

 On 12 May 1748 in the church of St Christopher le Stocks he married his first cousin Ann (1727–1777), orphaned daughter of his aunt Elizabeth Manship (1701–1733) and her husband Richard Dowdeswell (1692–1730).
 They had six children, but five died within days of birth and only Anne Manship (1755–1779) reached adulthood.
 As sole heiress of a prominent businessman and landowner, she was a desirable match and, still in her teens, in 1772 was persuaded to elope to Flanders by man about town and duellist Simon Goodman Ewart (1752–1812), son of a wealthy distiller and landowner.

 Eventually both fathers accepted the runaway marriage and after Anne's early death leaving three surviving children, Simon went to work for the East India Company in Bengal.
 His father-in-law in his will left him only one shilling (0.05 pounds, worth about 3.50 pounds in 2014) and explicitly left nothing to two of his three grandchildren: Anna Maria Ewart (1775–1849), wife of the Reverend George Maximilian Bethune (1772–1840), and her brother John Manship Ewart (1777–1834), who was the husband of Catherine Bethune (1779–1835).
 Everything went to the third grandchild Elizabeth Ewart (1773–1862), the wife of Robert Norman (1764–1813), (whose diary recently changed hands).
 Though she had nine children, none had offspring.